wp-plugins/rootspersona/readme.txt

 5. Lots of options for customization

 == Changelog ==
+= 2.5.0 =
+* Facts panel now displays Facts and Events
+* Cleaned up the options screen
+* fixed a couple of minor javascript bugs

 = 2.4.0 =
 * Support for HTML5 microdata from historical-data.org
 * Added a top 10 surname widget